Ending a fixed term lease early

 Formulas developed by the South Australian Civil and Administrative Tribunal (SACAT) must be applied to all advertising and reletting costs.
 Do not apply the formula if the tenant:

-- Breaks their lease in the first quarter of the lease term.
-The full costs can be claimed.
+- breaks their lease in the first quarter of the lease term, as the full costs can be claimed

 The SACAT formula must be applied to all advertising costs – including any advertisements placed before the tenant moves out.
 The total term of the tenancy must be used, for example, two twelve month terms is a two year tenancy.